Location - Townsville, North Queensland, Australia

 This walk is 850 metres return and meanders through the melaleuca forest within a seasonal wetland.

 Shelly Beach Trail

-Shelly Beach is access via Shelly Beach Trail or via continuing on past Shelly Cove at low tide.
+Shelly Beach is accessed via Shelly Beach Trail or via continuing past Shelly Cove at low tide.
 Following the edge of a large marine plain, the Shelly Beach Trail leads through coastal woodland before finishing at the western end of Shelly Beach.
-The northern part of this trail, towards the beach, is soft and sandy, and can be physically demanding.
+The northern part of this trail, towards the beach, is soft and sandy and can be physically demanding.